jburger/jburger.github.io/2016/February/1/macosx-azure-coreclr.md

 ```
 dnu
 ```

-Dnu is the utility used to manage nuget packages. most commonly you'll use dnu restore to fetch dependencies.
+Dnu (Dot Net Utility) is the utility used to manage nuget packages. most commonly you'll use dnu restore to fetch dependencies.
 Similar to npm (in fact it will invoke npm/bower as required).
 It is also used to build your application.

 ```
 dnx
 ```
-Dnx is effectively the runtime itself, you can run a project.json with it, debug, set configurations etc.
+Dnx (DotNet eXecution environment) is effectively the runtime itself, you can run a project.json with it, debug, set configurations etc.

 > NOTE: At time of writing the newer dotnet CLI was currently not able to 'just work' so at some point I'll have to update this post to use it instead of the rc1 toolkit